chingfhen/deploy-fastapi-recommendation-system/README.md

 • Utilized cloud databases such as Google Cloud and AWS RDS for storing product information and images

 Watch the demo [here](https://clipchamp.com/watch/uC86E6g13D0)

+Note: project is still ongoing as of April 2023, but has moved to another repository